SEL-Columbia/infrastructure-planning/missions/LocalDefaults-20160613.md

 That means that our "consumption_in_kwh_per_year_per_connection" is 338.47941161905663 kWh / year.
 We'll round that to 339 kWh / year.

-I might need a step by step document that shows how to convert paramets from the old NetworkPlanner to the new infrastructure-planning system.
+I might need a step by step document that shows how to convert parameters from the old NetworkPlanner to the new infrastructure-planning system.

 # Tasks